arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	![Copying the Client ID](Images/copying-the-client-id.png?raw=true)

-1. In the **Redirect URIs** section add the Mobile Services URL.
+1. In the **Redirect URIs** section, add the Mobile Services URL.
 E.g.: https://{mobileservice-name}.azure-mobile.net/.

 1. Scroll down to the **permissions to other applications** section and grant full access to the mobile service application that you registered earlier.
 Click **Save**